An enjoy it and soon forget it heist thriller done with style.

 Unfortunately, the politicized subplot surrounding a local alderman race between Farrell’s character and that aforementioned thug (Brian Tyree Henry) is nearly irrelevant.
 Adding extra grit to chew on, but, very little substance for our three would-be thieves to address.

-And, then there’s the idea that strangers with little to no experience in criminality (even with “instructions”) would be able to pull off something as intricate and bold as the heist we eventual have the pleasure to witness.
+And, then there’s the idea that strangers with little to no experience in criminality (even with “instructions”) would be able to pull off something so intricate and bold as the heist we eventual have the pleasure to witness.
 It strains the mind.

 The script by McQueen and writer-du-jour Gillian Flynn, working from Lynda La Plante’s novel, is smart and lean.
 And Hans Zimmer’s razor’s edge score and Sean Bobbitt’s no prisoners cinematography offer ambiance in spades.